 Played: lezzas, socialite murdered by American Psycho, Itty Bitty Titty reporter...

-Was out 'n proud right from the start of her film career with her film debut Go Fish which she also co-wrote.
-A girly salute to her.
+Guinevere was out 'n proud right from the start of her film career with her film debut Go Fish which she also co-wrote.
+A girly salute to her - she made my heart melt.

 Epic Flick: Go Fish